-I also made Gratin des Halles (Onion Soup topped with Cheese) from Paris, Flammkueche (Bacon and Onion Pie) from Alsace, Tomates Confites (Baked Tomatoes) from Corsica, and Mel i Mato à notre façon (Mel i Mato in our own style) from Roussillon.
+I also made Gratin des Halles (Onion Soup topped with Cheese), Flammkueche (Bacon and Onion Pie), Tomates Confites (Baked Tomatoes), and Mel i Mato à notre façon (Mel i Mato in our own style).

-Gratinée des Halles, known here as French Onion Soup, is prepared by caramelizing onions and simmering them in seasoned beef stock.
+Gratinée des Halles (French Onion Soup) is prepared by caramelizing onions and simmering them in seasoned beef stock.
 The soup is divided among serving bowls, topped with baguette slices and Gruyere, and toasted until bubbly.
 This soup is always a favorite of mine and the recipe definitely did not disappoint.

 Tomates Confites are Corsican baked tomatoes topped simply with garlic, parsley, and olive oil.
 It was an easy side dish to prepare and the perfect accompaniment for a salad with slices of white bread.